Unimodal Distributions for Ordinal Regression: Abstract

 \section{Abstract}

-In many real-world prediction tasks, class labels contain information about the relative order between labels that are not captured by commonly used loss functions such as multicategory cross-entropy.
-Recently, the preference for unimodal distributions in the output space has been incorporated into models and loss functions to account for such ordering information.
-However, current approaches rely on heuristics that lack a theoretical foundation.
-Here, we propose two new approaches to incorporate the preference for unimodal distributions into the predictive model.
-We analyse the set of unimodal distributions in the probability simplex and establish fundamental properties.
-We then propose a new architecture that imposes unimodal distributions and a new loss term that relies on the notion of projection in a set to promote unimodality.
-Experiments show the new architecture achieves top-2 performance, while the proposed new loss term is very competitive while maintaining high unimodality.
+In many real-world prediction tasks, the class labels contain information about the relative order between the labels that are not captured by commonly used loss functions such as multicategory cross-entropy.
+In ordinal regression, many works have incorporated ordinality into models and loss functions by promoting unimodality of the probability output.
+However, current approaches are based on heuristics, particularly non-parametric ones, which are still insufficiently explored in the literature.
+We analyze the set of unimodal distributions in the probability simplex, establishing fundamental properties and giving new perspectives to understand the ordinal regression problem.
+Two contributions are then proposed to incorporate the preference for unimodal distributions into the predictive model: 1)~UnimodalNet, a new architecture that by construction ensures the output is a unimodal distribution, and 2)~Wasserstein Regularization, a new loss term that relies on the notion of projection in a set to promote unimodality.
+Experiments show that the new architecture achieves top performance, while the proposed new loss term is very competitive while maintaining high unimodality.